bnkas/Hetzner-DNS-Dynamic-IP/README.md

 Script to update Hetzner DNS records with dynamic IP as the IP address changes

 ## Description
 Hetzner has an amazing DNS service where you can host DNS zones for your domains.
-That way, you can use Hetzner DNS as your Nameservers as opposed to the DNS service offered by your domain registerar.
+That way, you can use Hetzner DNS as your Nameservers as opposed to the DNS service offered by your domain registrar: https://dns.hetzner.com/

 Hetzner DNS service is completely free, fast, and reliable.
-Unlike some registerar's DNS service, you are in complete control of the zone files.
+Unlike some registrar's DNS service, you are in complete control of the zone files.
 There are no limits to the number of querries your domains recieve either.

 ## DNS Record With Dynamic IP
-When you are hosting a server or service (maybe at home) where you are provided with a dynamic IP address by your ISP, if your IP address is changed suddenly, you much also change the DNS record using this IP address; otherwise, you will lose access to the server/service.
+When you are hosting a server or service (maybe at home) where you are provided with a dynamic IP address by your ISP, if your IP address is changed suddenly, you must also change the DNS record using this IP address; otherwise, you will lose access to the server/service.

-To manage the dynamic IP, we can run a script every minute or two to check to see if the IP address has changed.
+To manage the dynamic IP, we can run an ultra light script every minute or two to check to see if the IP address has changed.
 If there was a change, we can then immediately make an API call to Hetzner DNS service and update the DNS record with the new IP.

 ## Install and Usage Steps